Seattle Car Accident Attorney

 - Burns are possible when a car accident causes a fire.

 - Bone fractures are some of the most common injuries sustained in car accidents.
 Crashes that occur at higher speeds have a higher chance of causing severe bone fractures that may require multiple rounds of corrective surgery.

 - Soft tissues like muscles, tendons, and ligaments are highly susceptible to injury from the force of a crash.
 Some of these injuries may recover on their own with time and minimal to moderate discomfort while others may require surgical correction and long-term recovery.

 Car accident victims can easily sustain multiple injuries and some injuries may not display any noticeable symptoms immediately after an accident.
-It is not uncommon for someone to have an accident and believe he or she is totally fine and then wake up the next day in excruciating pain.
+It is not uncommon for someone to have a minor car accident and believe he or she is totally fine and then wake up the next day in excruciating pain.

 A car accident can be life-changing.
-If you or a loved one recently suffered injuries and other damages due to a negligent driver in the Seattle area, a personal injury claim offers the best chance of financial recovery.
-Contact Washington Injury Law today to schedule a case review with one of our car accident attorneys in Seattle and we can help you prepare for the legal process.
+If you or a loved one recently suffered injuries and other damages due to a negligent driver in the Seattle, WA area, a personal injury claim offers the best chance of financial recovery.
+Contact Washington Injury Law today to schedule a case review with one of our car accident attorneys in the Seattle area and we can help you prepare for the legal process.